5:30pm - 10:30pm

 cakes), Taco de Espada (beef brisket taco).
 Armadillo Eggs (jalapeño stuffed

-with cheddar cheese and baked in a biscuit-batter coating).
+with cheddar cheese or cream cheese and baked in a biscuit-batter coating).
 Chuleta de Puerco and

 Bunuelos a la ‘Mode (bunuelo chips with ice cream and Cajeta sauce).